INFLPat/FXCCXT/fx_trader/CONTEXT_HANDOFF.md

 **Written by:** Claude (outgoing instance), end of session.
 **Purpose:** Let a fresh Claude instance — with zero memory of this conversation — pick up this project exactly where it left off, with no re-litigating of settled decisions and no loss of context.
-**How to use this document:** Read it fully before touching the code. **Read Section 16 first if you're short on time — it's the most recent session and changes what "immediate next step" means.
-Section 15 is still fully valid background, just superseded on current status.**
+**How to use this document:** Read it fully before touching the code. **Read Section 17 first — it supersedes the specific dates/numbers in Sections 4, 5, 6, and 16 (the sandbox window changed after Section 16 was written).
+Sections 15/16 remain accurate as a historical record of what was built and found, just not of the current window.**

 **Jurisdictional note (read this early):** The entity building this is **UK-registered; UK law governs.** Regulatory and compliance considerations from here on should be framed specifically around UK requirements (FCA, financial promotions rules, UK GDPR), not generic multi-jurisdiction language.
 Full detail in RISKS. **The business also leans GBP/USD as its core currencies (GBP as the primary anchor, USD close behind, EUR represented for the UK/EU angle) — see Section 15.**